Spinal Cord Injuries

 If the victim is considering taking legal action, speaking to a medical professional is a way to start documentation that is crucial for a case.
 A doctor will evaluate the injury and determine the best recovery plan.
 In order to diagnose the damage, a doctor will call for an X-ray, CT scan, or even an MRI to detect blood clots, which signifies a herniated disc.
 The patient should also obtain copies of their medical care and receipts of any related costs.
 This helps establish a paper trail, as well as the direct cause of the SCI.
 Collecting medical documents will strengthen a personal injury case.

-What Damages can I Receive for a Catastrophic Injury?
+What Damages can I Receive for Spinal Cord Injuries?

 If one is suffering from a catastrophic injury, costly forms of treatment are likely involved in recovery.
-Caring for an SCI might involve wheelchairs, housing, and other necessary medical supplies.
+Caring for spinal cord injuries might involve wheelchairs, housing, and other necessary medical supplies.
 Since a catastrophic injury usually results in long-term care, whether it is temporary or permanent, it is pertinent to seek legal representation to afford treatment.
 Damages in a spinal injury lawsuit will cover the following:

 - Medical bills